hbyhadeel/GenArtTutorials/README.md

 home to some of the generative art code I create for YouTube and IG tutorials

-The code should have the same title as the video or post.
+The code should have a similar title to the video or post.

 ## Content